horvatska/PPFTimelapseDownloader/README.md

 pip install aiohttp
 pip install pillow

-No administrator Rights is needed for installation.
+No administrator rights is needed for installation.
 ------------------------------------------------------------------------------------------------------------------

 Program made by bedex (devonlarrattsigma on discord)